katarzyna-starachowicz/katarzyna-starachowicz.github.io/_posts/2020-04-06-events-everywhere.md

 As you can see, we use the word `payment` in two different contexts and they mean – from domain point of view – something different...
 We will go back to that when we will define `bounded contexts`.

+### The review process
+After you set all events in proper order – try to revisit events from the end to the start, form the right to the left.
+It changes your everyday routine of thinking about the business events flow consequently helps to validate the logic of a flow.

 ---